 That’s where this post comes in 🙂

-I have spent the past couple weeks researching the best, healthiest, truly-good-for-you (and good tasting!) nut butters out there, and these are the results.
+I have done the research and have found the best, healthiest, truly-good-for-you (and good tasting!) nut butters out there, and these are the results.

-This is your guide to finding the healthiest nut butter that will work for you and your family!
+This is your guide to finding the healthiest nut butter for you and your family!

 Peanut, Almond and Sunflower Butter are the healthiest – as long as the brand you buy doesn’t include processed ingredients, sugar, or stabilizers (more on that in a sec).
 There are minor differences in vitamin/mineral content between the three, but in the quantities you’d eat them, it’s basically a wash.
 The main differences are with taste and allergy-related issues.